jmagman/flutter-wiki/Testing-the-engine.md

 to easily build and run the JUnit tests.

+This script only has a limited amount of smartness.
+If you've never built the engine before, it'll build the test and classes under test with a reasonable default configuration.
+If you've built the engine before, it'll re-build the engine with the same GN flags.
+You may want to double check your GN flags (https://github.com/flutter/flutter/wiki/Compiling-the-engine#compiling-for-android-from-macos-or-linux) if you haven't built the engine for a while.

 Behind the scenes, it invokes GN and Ninja to build a single .jar file containing the test runner and dependencies.
 Then it uses the system `java` runtime to execute the .jar.
 JDK v8 must be set as your `$JAVA_HOME` to run